microsoft/frontend-bootcamp/step2-05/README.md

 From the official documentation site:

 > Reducers are just pure functions that take the previous state and an action, and return the next state.
 Remember to return new state objects, instead of mutating the previous state.

+**Mental Model**: think of Reducer as part of the store and should have no side effects outside of defining how data can change from one state to next given action messages.

 # Exercise